Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Theory of Global Topological Strings

-with less than 1\% of the energy per unit length in the string core $\mu_0/\mu$ (see (\ref{muapprox})).
-Under these circumstances, one would expect the Nambu-Goto approach to be a good approximation for cosmic global strings.
-However, despite the much larger dynamic range available to Nambu-Goto simulations, it remains challenging to establish that the large-scale properties of networks have converged to truly scale-invariant behaviour, let alone fractal-like small-scale features which continue evolving, including the key loop production function (see, e.g., \cite{Blanco-Pillado2013}).
-Moreover, there is no clear prescription for including radiative backreaction in Nambu-Goto simulations (though see \cite{Battye:1995hw}).
-(As an aside, we note that for axion strings the presence of much stronger radiative effects should influence and probably stabilize these small-scale network properties.)
-In the context of gravitational wave predictions, disagreements in the literature have meant that the constraints on cosmic strings recently published by LIGO considered three separate Nambu-Goto models \cite{Abbott2018}.
+with less than 1\% of the energy per unit length localised in the string core $\mu_0/\mu$ (see (\ref{muapprox})).
+Under these circumstances, one would expect the Nambu-Goto approach (coupled to a massless scalar field) to be a good approximation.
+However, despite the much larger dynamic range available to Nambu-Goto simulations in comparison to field theory simulations, it remains challenging to establish that the large-scale properties of networks converge to the predicted scale-invariant behaviour.
+Even more challenging to determine are the continuously evolving, fractal-like, small-scale features, including the loop production function which is key in analytic Nambu-Goto models (for example, see \cite{Blanco-Pillado2013}).
+(For axion strings, the presence of much stronger radiative effects should influence and probably stabilise small-scale network properties.)
+Moreover, there is no clear prescription for including radiative backreaction in Nambu-Goto simulations (although see \cite{Battye1995}).
+In the context of gravitational wave predictions, disagreements in the literature have meant that the constraints on local cosmic strings recently published by LIGO consider three separate Nambu-Goto models \cite{Abbott2018}.